mokolodi1/MedBook_/README.md

 ## The Collaboration object

 Two methods are available on the server for objects fetched from the Collaborations collection (ex. `Collaborations.findOne()`).  `getAssociatedCollaborators` does a downwards tree traversal, returning a list of collaborations (including personal collaborations) that have access to the source collaboration. `getAssociatedCollaborations` does an upwards tree traversal, returning a list of collaborations that the source collaboration has access to.
-Both of these functions return an array of collaboration name strings.
+Both of these functions take no parameters and return an array of collaboration name strings.

 These two functions are provided for `medbook:collaboration`'s internal API and advanced users.
 Use them with care!